DurianFarmer/cnb/README.md

 ```setup
 conda env create -f environment.yml
 ```
-- Or you may use pip requirements:
+- Or you may use the equvalent pip requirements:
 ```setup
  pip install -r requirements.txt
 ```